Arpeggio Gripper Build Guide

 Fingers

+Select either geared lever.
 Slide in a geared lever into the finger assembly with it's flat face coplanar with the finger's flat flace.
-Insert an M4x25 bolt through the assembly and a M4 lock nut on the other side.
+Insert an M3x25 bolt through the assembly and a M3 lock nut on the other side.

 Tighten and then back off just until the mechanism moves freely.
 Repeat with the other finger.

-Cover the flat face of the finger with a strip of adhesive backed foam.
+Stick one pad of grip tape on the finger in the longer direction.
 Start from the top edge of the finger (nearest the gear) make one end of the foam meet this edge, stick down the foam and you will have about 10mm sticking off the end.
 Fold it over the edge.
 Press the finger flat against a desk to firmly stick it down everywhere.
-Then with an exacto knife, cut the foam right down the crack where the two finger peices slide past eachother as pictured. finally, Cut a relief slit on both sides where finger pad curves and narrows so you can fold the remaining foam around the sides.

 Repeat with the other finger.